Canada and the United States share the world's longest land border. The two nations are friendly neighbors and major trading partners.

 Canada’s geography has a lot to do with the differences between the two trucking markets.

-Both countries are huge: the U.S. and Canada are two of the three largest countries in the world by land mass, but the latter is far more spread out.
+Both countries are huge: the U.S. and Canada are two of the three largest countries in the world by land mass, but the latter is far less dense.

 Canada is only slightly larger than the U.S. in terms of physical size, but only has about one-tenth the population.